 Where to see northern lights in Iceland near Reykjavik?
 Check out the best to see the Northern Lights from Reykjavik.

 Grótta lighthouse - located only 5 minutes in a car from downtown Reykjavik, this location is a go-to for numerous tourists and locals alike.
 If you don’t mind sharing your Northern Lights show with a group of other enthusiasts, don’t hesitate to visit this small lighthouse.
 Any photographer shouldn’t miss out on this location.
 The lighthouse combined with auroras will result in mind-blowing pictures.

 Lake Hvaleyrarvatn - a tiny lake 25 minutes away from Reykjavik.
 Park your car, follow the trail along the south shore, pick a spot of your liking, and enjoy the Northern Lights in peace and quiet.
-If you’re lucky, the auroras will position themselves so that you can also see their reflection in the crystal clear water.
+If you’re lucky, the auroras will position themselves so that you can also see their reflection in the crystal-clear water.
 Now that’s a truly unforgettable sight.

-Garður - this small fishing village takes about an hour to get to, and has two lighthouses that can elevate your Northern Lights experience and pictures to a whole new level.
+Garður - this small fishing village takes about an hour to get to and has two lighthouses that can elevate your Northern Lights experience and pictures to a whole new level.

 Þingvellir (Thingvellir) National Park - quite a few people will spectate the Northern Lights with you.
 But if you don’t mind the crowd, the remains of the old parliament are a memorable place to experience the Northern Lights phenomenon.

 Choose a guided Northern Lights tour and free yourself from any concerns related to planning or driving.
-You can choose a Northern Lights bus tour as a solo adventure or combine it with other activities into day or multi-day tours.
+You can choose a Northern Lights bus tour as a solo adventure or combine it with other activities into a day or multi-day tours.
 All the tours leave from Reykjavik.